-57 billion is not the number of vegans in the worlds, but the number of animals eaten by humans per year (and that doesn’t include aquatic animals, which number an extra trillion p.a.).
+57 billion is not the number of vegans in the world, but the number of animals eaten by humans per year (and that doesn’t include aquatic animals, which number an extra trillion p.a.).
 That’s a hell of a lot of suffering.
+(See the home page for current data – much higher now.)

 And that’s without all the welfare issues in relation to our rearing, treatment, transportation and killing of animals.
 It’s hard to justify ethically the consuming of meat and animal products in the affluent Western world; and it’s also not necessary for good health.